JakubHerr/GitFit/docs/documentation.md

 # Offline-first data synchronization
 - Application uses Google Firebase for authentication and data synchronization
 - The majority of features will work with no internet connection on mobile devices
-- On desktop, Google Firebase SDK does not currently support offline-first and internet connection is required
+- On desktop, Google Firebase SDK does not currently support caching and internet connection is required at least for login
+- User MUST be connected to the internet when deleting their account to clear online database
 - without internet connection, the user can do the following actions:
+- start and finish an unplanned workout without internet
+- create custom exercise
+- create custom plan
-- **TODO workout completion gets stuck with no internet**
+- start and finish a planned workout with progression
+- log out of their account

 # Authentication